cmortiz/qupacabras-db/CONTRIBUTING.md

 ### Required Fields
 - `id`: Unique identifier (use folder name)
-- `algorithmName`: Name of the quantum algorithm
+- `algorithmName`: Name of the quantum experiment
 - `device`: Quantum device or simulator used
 - `metricName`: What performance metric was measured (see accepted values below)
 - `metricValue`: Numerical result (0-1 for probabilities/fidelities)
-- `timestamp`: ISO 8601 format date
+- `timestamp`: ISO 8601 format date (auto-populated with PR submission date)

 ### Optional Fields
 - `team`: Array of contributor names
 - `uncertainty`: Statistical uncertainty (±)
 - `paperUrl`: Link to published paper
 - `contributor`: GitHub username of the contributor
+- `experimentDate`: ISO 8601 format date when the experiment was performed (if different from submission date)
 - `qasmFiles`: Array of QASM circuit file names
 - `description`: Brief description of the benchmark
 - `methodology`: How the benchmark was performed